flowr-analysis/flowr/wiki/Dataflow Graph.md

 <summary style="color:gray">R Code of the Dataflow Graph</summary>

-The analysis required _1.28 ms_ (incl. parse and normalize) within the generation environment.
+The analysis required _1.08 ms_ (including parse and normalize) within the generation environment.
 The following marks are used in the graph to highlight sub-parts (uses ids): {0->1, 0->2}.
 We encountered no unknown side effects during the analysis.

 ```r